Adrian Beltre (Hall of Fame, 2024)

 Birthplace: Santo Domingo, Dominican Republic

-Adrian Beltre began his major league career with the Los Angeles Dodgers in 1998.
+Beltre began his major league career with the Dodgers in 1998.
 At 19, he was the youngest player in the National League.
-Beltre started off slowly with the Dodgers, batting only .215 in his first season, but by 2000, he was beginning to show his power at the plate, batting .290 and hitting 20 home runs that year.
-His best year with the Dodgers came, however, in 2004, his last season with the Los Angeles team.
-He ended the 2004 season with a career high batting average of .334 and 48 home runs.
-Beltre won his first of three Silver Slugger awards that season.
+He started off slowly with the Dodgers, batting only .215 in his first season, but by 2000, he was beginning to show his power at the plate, batting .290 and hitting 20 home runs that year.

 After the 2004 season, Beltre became a free agent and he signed a $64 million, 5 year contract with the Seattle Mariners.
 However, he never reached the heights of his 2004 year with the Mariners, batting only .255 in 2005 with 19 home runs, .268 with 25 home runs in 2006, .276 with 26 home runs in 2007, and similar numbers in 2008.
 However, his fielding percentages were much better and he won his first two Gold Glove awards in 2007 and 2008.